prescottprue/weather-station/README.md

 * Continue to capture data to machine's memory even if it is offline allowing for later review
 * Data pulling can be optimized for network conditions (not necessarily all captures will go over the network)

+### Libcamera through subprocess instead of a python lib?

+* For 64bit support it is easiest to go with libcamera - Picam2 is an option, but bumped into some issues getting it working
+* No in memory access to image is needed - we just render the most recent file

 ## References

 * [Raspberry Pi Org Weather station project](https://projects.raspberrypi.org/en/projects/build-your-own-weather-station) - main reference for organization and data storage.
 Doesn't include networking or extra sensors.